jleyba/js-dossier/README.md

  * `strict` Whether to run with all type checking flags enabled.

- * `useMarkdown` Whether to parse all comments as markdown.
-The `readme` and `customPages` will always be parsed as markdown.

  * `language` Specifies which version of ECMAScript the input sources conform to.
 Defaults to ES5.
 Must be one of {ES3, ES5, ES5_STRICT}